hiltar/hexfetch/README.md

 ## Settings
 Settings tab shows:
   - Live Data Settings for changing the frequency of fetching data (in minutes)
+  - Liquid HEX to calculate and show the value of liquid HEX in Profile tab
   - Add New Miner for adding HEX miner with start date, end date and amount of T-Shares
   - Existing Miners for list of HEX miners with Delete function